 Carne de Porco à Alentejana (Portuguese Pork, Littleneck Clams and Potatoes) If you’re a meat lover, this traditional Portuguese dish is not to be missed.
 Carne de Porco à Alentejana is one of the most traditional (and widely popular) pork dishes in all of Portugal.
 However, don’t let the name fool you – this dish actually originates from the Algarve region.

 The key to Carne de Porco à Alentejana is in the slow cooking, where pork is marinated for around four 24 hours and then fried alongside clams and served with potatoes.
 This is a delicious recipe served with black olives.

-- Deep fry or pan fry potatoes at 375 F. degrees for 12 minutes.
-When potatoes are cooked let drain on paper towels or brown paper bag.
-Shake a little salt and pepper over cooked potatoes while they cool, set aside.
+While pork cooks to get tender, cook the potatoes.
+Deep fry, pan fry, air fry, or bake the potatoes at 375 F. When potatoes are cooked add a little salt and pepper over cooked potatoes while they cool, set aside.

 Once the pork is done, raise heat to medium high.
 Add clams to the pot.
 Cover the pot and steam the clams for 5-10 minutes or until their shells open.

 Transfer opened clams to a large casserole dish or individual plates.
 Layer the pork on top of the clams and add the potatoes on top chopped.
 Garnish with cilantro, giardiniera, and a few black olives then serve!